phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 Then use standard ftp commands to obtain the relevant files from these subdirectories.

+## Updated Files
+Recently added or updated input data will be available in the complete input data download (ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_all.tar.gz).
+However, users needing just the new files can download just the updated files here: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_new.tar.gz .

+A list of file updates or additions is shown below and will be updated with new additions.
+After 6 months the files will be incorporated in the full data files an no longer considered "new".
+Users will be responsible for downloading and extracting the new files.

+We have adopted a convention of appending any new files with `_yyyymmdd` for the date the file was created to better track any file updates or additions.

+### List of new files and date added to ftp tarballs
+* _September 18, 2018_: CICE_data/forcing/gx1/WOA/MONTHLY/
+  * nitrate_climatologyWOA_gx1v6f_20150107.nc
+  * silicate_climatologyWOA_gx1v6f_20150107.nc

 ## Directory structure

 An example of how testing data is organized follows.
 We recommend setting up a similar path structure.
 You will need to set up your own 'inputdata' path, but the organization of the CICE_data top level directory should follow the structure below and should automatically unpack as so from the ftp's *.tar.gz files.
 You will need to extract the data from the downloaded *tar.gz files.